toddaustin07/MQTT_SmartApp/README.md

 ```
 node smartapp.js
 ```
+- You should see a couple console log messages indicating that MQTT is not yet configured, and the SmartApp is listening on port 8083.
+- Once you have completed configuring the SmartApp in the mobile app (outlined below), you will see additional console log messages from the nodeJS application indicating if it successfully connected to the MQTT Broker.
+And then additional messages will be logged whenever SmartThing device state changes are received and forwarded to MQTT.

 ### Install the new smartapp in your SmartThings mobile app
 - Go to the Automations page in the mobile app
 - Tap on the '+' in the upper right and select *Add routine*